hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/appendix/logging.md

 To enable detailed logging of server requests and responses, an interceptor may be added to the server which logs each transaction.
 See [Logging Interceptor](/docs/interceptors/built_in_server_interceptors.html#logging_interceptor) for more information.

+# Hibernate SQL Log Filtering

+Hibernate logs SQL statements from a single class, which makes hard to obtain SQL logs only for a specific feature, as logging includes all background processes.

+Hibernate SQL log filtering feature allows you to filter Hibernate SQL logging by adding filters in a  `hibernate-sql-log-filters.txt` file and adding it to the classpath.

+Hibernate SQL log filtering and its filter-refreshing task activate when `org.hibernate.SQL` logging is set to `debug` level or higher, and deactivate when logging is set to `info` level or lower.

+The feature doesn't affect performance in any way while inactive, also shutting down background filter-refreshing process.
+It can affect performance when active, so the feature is intended only as a  debugging tool.

+The filter lines must start with one of:
+1. `stack: ` to filter log entries produced by code which stack trace has a line which starts with filter string,
+2. `sw: ` to filter log entries which start with filter string, or
+3. `frag: ` to filter log entries which contain filter string

+A sample file is provided with filter lines commented out.
+These filter lines, once uncommented, filter out most background processes logging.